organicmaps/organicmaps.github.io/content/text-to-speech.md

 3. Choose your preferred engine, speech rate and pitch.

 If you cannot find the setting, open the settings app and search for Text-to-speech.

+The option may not appear if you don't have a TTS installed on your device.
+Please install Google Speech Services from the [Play Store](https://play.google.com/store/apps/details?id=com.google.android.tts), which is used by many devices or you can install a third party one such as [RHVoice](https://play.google.com/store/apps/details?id=com.github.olga_yakovleva.rhvoice.android)

 ## Screenshots